- 2nd Interim Report 2021

 - Annual Report 2015

 No search results.
 Please enter a different search term.

 Other environmental aspects in the company

 Swisscom distinguishes between the use of short-life and long-life materials, and is committed to reducing the environmental impact of short-life materials, in particular paper.
 Swisscom uses recycled paper with the “Blue Angel” environmental label.
-Swisscom also used this high-quality recycled paper for the new simple billing during the year under review.
+Swisscom also used this high-quality recycled paper for its new simple billing during the year under review.
 For advertising or print media, Swisscom only uses paper with the FSC seal (Forest Stewardship Council).
-The company significantly reduced paper consumption by switching to bimonthly customer invoicing, simple billing and paperless online billing.
-For printouts at its offices, Swisscom introduced “follow-me printing”, which helped to reduce paper consumption.
-Swisscom also used 34 g/m2 paper with the “Blue Angel” environmental label for telephone directories.
+The company has significantly reduced paper consumption by switching to bimonthly customer invoicing, simple billing and paperless online billing.
+For printouts at its offices, Swisscom has introduced “follow-me printing”, which has helped to reduce paper consumption.
+Swisscom also uses 34 g/m2 and 38 g/m2 paper with the “Blue Angel” environmental label for telephone directories.
 Paper consumption for telephone directories is on the decline as significantly fewer directories are being printed.

 1 75% in 2014, 100% previous years